Winter walks & cute cafés

-We’ve pulled together twelve lovely spring walks in Norfolk, but you need sustenance right?
-Hot sausage roll or slice of cake – we need to keep those energy levels up!
+We’ve pulled together 12 lovely walks in Norfolk, but you need sustenance right?
+Hot sausage roll and a slice of cake – that should keep those energy levels up!

 1. Ringstead Circular Walk & The Urban Jungle Cafe, Costessey